-Based on the results of the care assessment above, make an ordered list of all shortcomings or concerns with the highest priorities at the top.
-Your loved one’s immediate health and wellbeing are of utmost importance, so if they are losing weight or not complying with their medication regimen, these problems must be dealt with first.
+Based on the results of the care assessment you completed, make an ordered list of all shortcomings or concerns, placing the highest priorities at the top.
+Your loved one’s immediate health and quality of life are of utmost importance, so if they are losing weight or not complying with their medication regimen, these problems must be dealt with first.

-Even if you do not identify any flaws in their day-to-day schedule, setting goals for their wellbeing is a useful way to convey your interest in and willingness to help them thrive.
+Even if you do not identify any flaws in their day-to-day schedule, setting goals for their wellbeing is a useful way to convey your interest in helping them thrive.
+For example, “I want Mom to be safer in her own home,” “I want Dad to eat better,” and “I want my husband to have a higher quality of life” are all excellent caregiving goals that can be achieved in numerous ways.
 Don’t forget to include your loved one’s own desires for the future when creating these objectives as well.
-“I want Mom to be safe,” “I want Dad to eat better,” and “I want my husband to have a higher quality of life” are all excellent caregiving goals that can be achieved in numerous ways.

-Longer-term objectives like financial, advance care, estate and funeral planning can be addressed with the same two questions.
+Longer-term objectives like financial planning, advance care planning, estate planning and funeral planning can be addressed with the same two questions.
 These preparations are extremely important and can be time sensitive, depending on your loved one’s current situation.
-While they may be less pressing than rectifying health matters, the sooner these issues are addressed, the better.
-Proactive planning in these areas increases the likelihood that a loved one will be able to afford the lifestyle they have in mind for the future, guarantees that their health care and end of life wishes are respected even if they cannot convey them, and clearly specifies how their estate is to go through the probate process.
+While these matters may be less pressing than rectifying health issues, the sooner they are addressed, the better.
+Proactive planning in these areas increases the likelihood that a loved one will be able to afford the lifestyle they have in mind for the future, guarantees that their health care and end-of-life wishes are respected even if they can’t convey them, and clearly specifies how their estate will be administered.
 Your loved one’s participation in setting these goals is paramount, so long as they are still competent to make these decisions.

-A caregiver shouldn’t have to coordinate and execute all of these tasks unaided.
-Embarking on this journey alone frequently leads to damaging caregiver burnout and poor physical and mental health.
+A caregiver shouldn’t have to coordinate and execute all these tasks unaided.
+Embarking on this journey alone can be overwhelming and frequently leads to serious physical and emotional consequences of caregiver burnout.
 The purpose of creating a care team is to take inventory of all resources at your disposal and encourage communication and cooperation amongst all those who are willing to participate in your loved one’s care plan.
-Friends, family, neighbors, volunteers and other close members in the community are the most obvious candidates for assisting with a loved one’s day-to-day needs and personal care.
-It is best to assemble a team of constructive individuals who are eager to lend a hand or an ear when you need it most.
+Friends, family, neighbors, volunteers and other members of their community are the most obvious candidates for assisting with a loved one’s day-to-day needs and personal care.
+It is best to assemble a team of constructive individuals who are able to lend a hand or an ear when you need it most.

-Of course, the more complex medical, legal and financial aspects of a care plan are best handled by experienced professionals.
-Elder care specialists such as elder law attorneys, therapists, benefits counselors, certified public accountants (CPAs), financial advisors, and social workers can be valuable additions to your care team.
-If a loved one has a particularly complex set of medical issues and/or multiple physicians, a reputable geriatric care manager can assist in organizing, monitoring and facilitating their care as well.
+Of course, the more complex medical, legal and financial aspects of a care plan are best handled by experienced elder care experts.
+Specialists, such as elder law attorneys, therapists, benefits counselors, certified public accountants (CPAs), financial advisors, geriatricians and social workers, can be valuable additions to an elder’s care team.
+If your caregiving situation is particularly complex, a reputable geriatric care manager (also known as an Aging Life Care Professional) can assist in organizing, monitoring and facilitating your loved one’s care as well.

 In some cases, a team member’s specific tasks will be obvious.
-An elder law attorney will handle drafting POA and advance directive documents, whereas a financial advisor can assist with money management strategies, investments, and insurance products.
-Assigning specific tasks to friends and family members on your care team can be a little more challenging.
+An elder law attorney will handle drafting POA and advance directive documents, whereas a financial advisor can assist with money management strategies, investments and insurance products.
+Delegating caregiving tasks to friends and family members on your care team can be a little more challenging.

 Make a list of viable solutions for each gap in your care plan.
-For example, to reach the goal of helping Dad eat healthier meals more frequently, your brother and sister who live nearby could take turns making him a few pre-made meals or inviting him over for dinner a few times each week, and siblings who live far away could contribute funds for a subscription food delivery service to make up the difference.
-Try to identify each person’s individual strengths or abilities, and match them with feasible solutions.
-These individual assets can include proximity to the care recipient, free time in their schedule, monetary contributions, and skills like cooking, cleaning, and communicating.
-Get creative with how you appraise each team member and ideas for how they might be able to contribute.
+For example, your goal is helping Dad eat healthier meals more frequently.
+To achieve this goal, your brother and sister who live nearby could take turns delivering homemade meals or inviting Dad over for dinner a few times each week, and long-distance siblings could contribute funds for a subscription food delivery service to make up the difference.
+Try to identify each person’s individual strengths or abilities and match them with feasible solutions.
+These individual assets can include proximity to the care recipient, free time in their schedule, monetary contributions, and skills like cooking, cleaning, nursing experience, and communicating.
+Get creative with how you appraise each team member and generate ideas for how they might be able to contribute.

-Any gaps or holes that remain in your care plan after you assign responsibilities to your team members should be filled by additional professional services, federal, state, or local programs.
-Your local Area Agency on Aging (AAA) or a geriatric social worker can assist you in finding appropriate resources for your situation.
-While most families would prefer to keep their care team to family and close friends, this is not always realistic.
+Any gaps or holes that remain in your care plan after you assign responsibilities to your team members should be filled by professional services, and/or federal, state, or local programs.
+Your local Area Agency on Aging (AAA) can assist you in finding appropriate resources for your caregiving situation.
+While most families would prefer to limit their care team to family and close friends, this is not always realistic.
 Professional in-home care, adult day care, and respite services are often necessary to fill in any remaining holes.
 It can take a great deal of research to find the right programs or services to complete your care plan, but this effort is well worth it.

-The ultimate goal of having a care plan and care team in place is to promote communication and unified efforts for the welfare of care recipient and caregiver.
-A divide and conquer approach to caregiving is far more sustainable than a single person taking on all of these responsibilities.
+The purpose of having a care plan and care team in place is to promote communication and unified efforts for the welfare of both the care recipient and the caregiver.
+A divide and conquer approach to caregiving is far more sustainable than a sole caregiver taking on all these responsibilities.
 Keep in mind that a care plan is an ever-evolving tool.
-Professional care providers use similar organizational techniques and evaluate and update each client’s plan regularly to ensure all of their needs are being met.
-Finding proper solutions may take some trial and error, and your loved one’s needs are likely to increase over the long term.
+Professional care providers use similar organizational techniques and regularly evaluate and update each client’s plan of care to ensure all their needs are being met.
+Finding the best solutions may take some trial and error, and your loved one’s needs are likely to increase over the long term, so flexibility is key.

-Even if your loved one does not currently need a care plan, beginning to put these pieces of the puzzle into place early on can save valuable time and help you avoid a great deal of stress later on.
-They do not necessarily have to share detailed financial or medical records with you just yet, but simply having them keep an updated file with this information can be incredibly helpful in the event of an emergency.
-This goes for medications, health information, and legal documents as well.
-Should something happen, you will have the fundamental materials needed to make any decisions quickly and confidently.
+Even if your loved one does not currently need a care plan, beginning to put these pieces of the puzzle into place can save valuable time and help you avoid a great deal of stress later on.
+They don’t necessarily need to share their detailed financial statements or medical records with you just yet, but asking them to put together an updated file containing this information can be incredibly helpful in the event of an emergency.
+This goes for medications, health information and legal documents as well.
+Should something happen, you will know where to access the materials you need to make care decisions quickly and confidently.